Karate and Martial Arts Exercises

 5. SEATED INNER THIGH STRETCH AND HIP OPENER.

 Sitting on the floor bring your feet as near as you can towards you.
 Hold your feet together lightly with both hands and then push your knees down towards the floor.
 Hold for a count of 5 and repeat 3 times.
+DO NOT flap your legs up and down – you are not a chicken!

 6. CRUNCHES.
 For your abdomen (stomach) muscles (your “six pack”).